ChristopheMalo/ExchangePlatformIT/README.md

 - To display all the route in console: php app/console router:debug
 - To display all the commands: php app/console list
 - To display specific help: php app/console help [command] -> ex: php app/console command list
+- To remove folder with files in console: rm -rf [folder-name]

 ## Memento Doctrine
 - Create the database: php app/console doctrine:database:create